-There's a simple but powerful dynamic driving cyber risk for most retailers today.
+There's a simple but powerful dynamic driving cyber risk for most organisations today.
 The more they invest in digital infrastructure and tooling to drive sustainable growth, the more they may expose themselves to attack.
-According to experts, digital transformation during the pandemic pushed many organisations over a technology "tipping point" from which they will never return.
-In short, the future of retail is digital-from hybrid working to cloud-powered online experiences.
-That creates a challenge for the sector's CISOs.
+According to experts, digital transformation during the pandemic pushed many of organisations over a technology "tipping point" from which they will never return.
+In short, the future of business is digital-from hybrid working to cloud-powered customer experiences.
+That creates a challenge for CISOs.

 This challenge is often articulated in terms of the digital attack surface-that is, the collection of applications, websites, cloud infrastructure, on-premises servers, operational technology (OT) and other elements which are often exposed to remote threat actors.
-The risks associated with attack can be mitigated if retailers have visibility into all of these assets, calculate their risk exposure accurately and then take steps to secure the attack surface.
+The risks associated with attack can be mitigated if organisations have visibility into all of these assets, calculate their risk exposure accurately and then take steps to secure the attack surface.
 Yet many struggle to do so.

 To find out more, Trend Micro commissioned Sapio Research to carry out a survey in April 2022.
-It polled 344 retail business and IT decision makers as part of a wider survey of 6297 decision makers across 29 countries: the UK, Belgium, Czech Republic, Netherlands, Spain, Sweden, Norway, Finland, Denmark, France, Germany, Switzerland, Austria, USA, Italy, Canada, Taiwan, Japan, Singapore, Australia, India, Poland, Hong Kong, Malaysia, Philippines, Indonesia, Mexico, Colombia, Chile.
+It polled 6297 decision makers (3138 IT decision makers and 3159 business decision makers) across 29 countries: the UK, Belgium, Czech Republic, Netherlands, Spain, Sweden, Norway, Finland, Denmark, France, Germany, Switzerland, Austria, USA, Italy, Canada, Taiwan, Japan, Singapore, Australia, India, Poland, Hong Kong, Malaysia, Philippines, Indonesia, Mexico, Colombia, Chile.